akgarg0472/urlshortener/README.md

 The **URL Shortener Service** is a microservice designed to create short URLs for long links, with a focus on high availability and performance.
 It utilizes **Spring Boot**, **MongoDB** for storing shortened URLs, and **Kafka** for event-driven communication.
-This service is registered with **Eureka** for service discovery and is production-ready.
+This service is registered with **Consul** for service discovery and is production-ready.

 ## Prerequisites